u-boot/u-boot/doc/usage/mmc.rst

 The 'mmc rescan' command scans the available MMC device.

+   mode
+       speed mode to set.
+       CONFIG_MMC_SPEED_MODE_SET should be enabled.
+The required speed mode is passed as the index from the following list.

+       0   - MMC_LEGACY
+       1   - MMC_HS
+       2   - SD_HS
+       3   - MMC_HS_52
+       4   - MMC_DDR_52
+       5   - UHS_SDR12
+       6   - UHS_SDR25
+       7   - UHS_SDR50
+       8   - UHS_DDR50
+       9   - UHS_SDR104
+       10  - MMC_HS_200
+       11  - MMC_HS_400
+       12  - MMC_HS_400_ES

+       A speed mode can be set only if it has already been enabled in the device tree

 The 'mmc part' command displays the list available partition on current mmc device.

 The 'mmc dev' command shows or set current mmc device.